mindspore-ai/mindspore/model_zoo/official/nlp/transformer/README.md

 ```
 Parameters for dataset and network (Training/Evaluation):
     batch_size                      batch size of input dataset: N, default is 96
-    seq_length                      length of input sequence: N, default is 128
+    seq_length                      max length of input sequence: N, default is 128
     vocab_size                      size of each embedding vector: N, default is 36560
     hidden_size                     size of Transformer encoder layers: N, default is 1024
     num_hidden_layers               number of hidden layers: N, default is 6